 Database Management Systems: Dynamic hashing is commonly implemented in database management systems (DBMS) to ensure effective storage and retrieval of data records.
 As the database grows or shrinks, dynamic hashing adjusts the size of the hash table accordingly.
 This strategy helps maintain a balance between achieving fast searches and minimizing storage overhead.
 For example, DBMS like PostgreSQL and MongoDB often use dynamic hashing techniques to store and retrieve records efficiently.

 Caching Mechanisms and Content Delivery Networks: Content Delivery Networks (CDNs) such as Cloudflare and Akamai use dynamic hashing to effectively distribute and store web content across their servers.
 This method helps them serve content efficiently to numerous users without incurring as many cache misses (which could lead to slower load times).
 For instance, when a frequently accessed web page is requested, the CDN server would calculate its hash value using dynamic hashing and distribute the content efficiently among its nodes.

 Distributed File Systems: Dynamic hashing plays a vital role in handling file storage, replication, and retrieval in distributed file systems like Google File System (GFS) and Hadoop Distributed File System (HDFS).
 Through dynamic hashing, these systems can manage and allocate storage locations across multiple nodes efficiently, making it easier to store and access large datasets required for big data processing operations.

 1. What is dynamic hashing?

-5. What are the main advantages of using dynamic hashing?
+3. What are the benefits of dynamic hashing?

 Related Technology Terms